Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

 Always store your freeze-dried goodies in airtight containers.
 This helps keep out the moisture in the air and preserves your candy's unique texture.

-Consider using vacuum-sealer bags as they work exceptionally well for long-term storage.
-They keep out air and moisture, extending the candy's shelf life.
+Consider using food vacuum-sealer bags as they work exceptionally well for long-term storage.
+They keep out air and moisture, further extending the candy's shelf life.

 For pantry organization, label your containers that store different types of freeze-dried candies.
 Add the date too!
 This makes it easy to see what's what and grab the right treat quickly.